Zion (Latter Day Saints): Plat of Zion

-Modern Application
+Contemporary application

 Today, Latter Day Saints are counseled by their leaders to build up the cause of Zion, and prepare themselves to be worthy of such a society.
 They look to the City of Enoch as an ideal to follow.
 Enoch's exclusion of teaching black people was used to justify the racial exclusion policy before 1978.
 Once this system is applied to the modern day Zion, it will be referred to as the United Order or the Order of Enoch.
 The modern-day Zion comes after the Zion of Enoch and the Zion at Jerusalem.

 Latter Day Saints believe that, at the Second Coming, Zion the City of Enoch will return to the earth from heaven, a belief based on the part of the Scripture that stated this return and that "its inhabitants shall join with the New Jerusalem, which shall then be established."
 It is taught that the Zion of America will be reunited with the Zion of Enoch but, that first, it must equal to the stature of Enoch's Zion in order to be worthy to join with it.